 Sofia is the capital of Bulgaria and its largest city.
 Founded thousands of years ago, today the city continues to develop as the country’s cultural and economic center.
-At present, the city has a population of 1,250,000.

 The city is located at a strategic crossroads.
 The route from Western Europe to Istanbul passes through Sofia via Beograd and Skopje, then through Plovdiv to Turkey.
 Sofia also connects The Near East and The Middle East, lying between the banks of The Danube and the shores of The White Sea on the one hand, and between The Black Sea and The Adriatic on the other.

 Sofia is relatively close to the capitals of most Balkan countries: Ankara is 1,012 km; Athens is 837 km; Beograd is 374 km; Bucharest is 395 km; Zagreb is 762 km; Ljubljana is 897 km; Sarajevo is 549 km; Skopje is 239 km; Tirana is 553 km.

 Three freeways begin in Sofia: Trakia, Lyulin, and Hemus.